tarantool/doc/doc/book/administration.rst

 Therefore taking a backup is a matter of copying the snapshot and WAL files.

 (1) Prevent all users from writing to the database.
 This can be done by
-    shutting down the server, or by saying ``box.cfg{read_only=true}`` and then ensuring that all earlier writes are complete (:program:`fsync` can be used for this purpose).
+    shutting down the instance, or by saying ``box.cfg{read_only=true}`` and then ensuring that all earlier writes are complete (:program:`fsync` can be used for this purpose).
 (2) If this is a backup of the whole database, say